mrash/afl-cov/README.md

 ## Workflow
 At a high level, the general workflow for `afl-cov` against a targeted project is:

-1. Have the project compiled and known to work with AFL.
+1. Have a target project compiled and known to work with AFL.
 2. Create a spare copy of the project sources, and compile this copy with gcov profiling support.
-3. Run `afl-cov` against the copy while `afl-fuzz` is building test cases against the original sources.
+3. Run `afl-cov` against the copy while `afl-fuzz` is building test cases against the original sources or after `afl-fuzz` has been stopped.
 4. Review the cumulative code coverage results in the final web report.
+5. Iterate.

 Now, in more detail: